fommil/fpmortals/manuscript/complete.md

 A>   }
 A> ~~~~~~~~
 A>
-A> However, recent versions of Scala have addressed some bugs and we are A> now less likely to encounter problems.
+A> However, recent versions of Scala have addressed may bugs and we are A> now less likely to encounter problems.